Definition – Gambling is placing something of value at risk in the hope of gaining something of greater value.

 There was a big worry about Fixed Odds Betting Terminals in high street bookies – with which people could gamble thousands of pounds every fifteen seconds.
 In 2018 the UK government has reduced this amount to £2 which may help in reducing losses, but does not solve the problem of gambling.
 More funding, research, and treatment options are needed to address the health and social concerns gambling presents in the UK.

 Research has been presented by Professor David Nutt,of Imperial College, to suggest that gamblers get as much pleasurable brain stimulation from anticipation of winning as actual winning.
+The buzz of expectation is intoxicating.
+As bets are placed, the brain releases the neurotranmitter dopamine – which creates euphoric feelings.
+The mind starts to take on cognitive errors – false beliefs or incorrect thinking – just because something happens most of the time, doesn’t mean that will always be the case, I will win sometime.
+This is what keeps gamblers going back to it, even though they have lost so many times before.
 Hypnotherapy can alter their timeline so that the feelings of wretchedness associated with losing come in whenever they consider gambling.
 Matthew has experience in dealing with this addiction and welcomes referrals.

 There are two types of gamblers – 1.
 Action gamblers – who are addicted to risk taking.
 Gambling is their drug.
+Hypnotherapy can intervene with this in much the same way as if you were addicted to drugs.
 2. Escape Gamblers – who gamble to escape emotional pain, worries and loneliness.
+Hypnotherapy can intervene through calming your nerves and building up your self esteem.

 The betting industry does support an advice line – Begambleaware – to help people who are finding that their gambling is getting out of control.
 But, The Times reports, in July 2018, that it is often understaffed, and that they can take months to respond to an enquiry.